critical-path/hello-tx-rx/README.md

 To get a sense of how HelloSender and HelloReceiver work, configure them to send and receive UDP datagrams on the loopback address.
 In config.txt, set network_id to 127.0.0.0, first_host_id to 1, last_host_id to 1, and local_host_id to 1.
 Then, in open_firewall.sh, set the source and destination addresses to 127.0.0.1/32.

-## What's the point?

-Maybe this has some utility in the Internet of Things.